jcchavez07/hello-world/README.md

 # hello-world

-# About myself
+Hi Earthlings!

-8-10 years in IT
+Jojo here, I'm new to GIT, and passionate about DevOps.
-I'm new to GIT
+I like to expore new ways to changing the world for the best.